-A. Composition.

-- 1. The Board consists of fifteen (15) voting members: (i) the President, Vice President, Secretary, Treasurer, and the Immediate Past-President; (ii) eight (8) elected Governors; and (iii) two (2) past-president Governors.
-The President of the Society serves as Chairperson of the Board. - The composition of the Board is to be international, and every effort is to be made to achieve a diversified Board. - 3.
+- A. Composition. - 1.
+The Board will have a total of fifteen (15) voting (Board) members who must be ISHRS Voting Members: (i) the President, Vice President, Secretary, Treasurer, and the Immediate Past-President; (ii) eight (8) elected Governors; and (iii) two (2) past-president Governors.
+The President of the Society serves as Chairperson of the Board. - 2.
+The composition of the Board is to be international, and every effort is to be made to achieve a diversified Board. - 3.
 The officers serve as ex-officio Governors.
 The eight (8) elected Governors are nominated and elected as specified in Article VI, Section B.4.
 The two (2) past-president Governors are nominated by the Past-Presidents Committee and elected as specified in Article VI, Section B.6. - 4.
 If a vacancy occurs in one (1) of the eight (8) elected Governor positions or one (1) of the two (2) past-president Governor positions, it is filled by appointment by the Board, for the unexpired term of the vacant elected Governor or past-president Governor position.